We are an independent research group confronting the gap between what is said to be happening and what is actually happening in digitised societies.

 Core Team

-Cade resides in Berlin with his partner and two Shiba Inus, Ripley and Kodak.
+Cade lives in Berlin with his partner and two Shiba Inus, Ripley and Kodak.

 Benjamin Royer he/him – as Research Director, Benjamin focuses on the political dimension of human-computer interactions, and provides a research-driven backbone to our work.
 Benjamin combines more that 10 years of insider knowledge on the tech, design and consulting industries, together with a sharp critical framework borrowing from philosophy, anthropology and sociology.
 His work has taken the form of collaborations with Ink & Switch, PEN America, Mozilla, Webrecorder, Protocol Labs, WYNG Foundation and Signal.